Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 ## `misc` Command
 The `misc` command has the following sub-commands:
 ```
+  mirror-images  Mirror Batch Shipyard system images to the...
   tensorboard    Create a tunnel to a Tensorboard instance for...
 ```

+* `mirror-images` will mirror Batch Shipyard Docker images to the designated `fallback_registry` specified in the global configuration for the version of Batch Shipyard that is executed in the command invocation.
 * `tensorboard` will create a tunnel to the compute node that is running or has run the specified task
     * `--jobid` specifies the job id to use.
 If this is not specified, the first